dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 - **Sequence Length Distribution:** The distribution of fragment sizes within the dataset.
 - **Duplicate Sequences:** Assesses the level of duplication for each sequence in the library, indicating relative numbers of sequences with various degrees of duplication.
 A low level of duplication may suggest high coverage, while high duplication levels often imply enrichment bias.
 	*By default, analysis is limited to the first 100,000 sequences in each file, and reads over 75bp are truncated to 50bp for this analysis.*
-- **Overrepresented Sequences:** Lists sequences that comprise more than 0.1% of the total.
+- **Over-represented Sequences:** Lists sequences that comprise more than 0.1% of the total.
 FastQC searches a database for matches to common contaminants and reports the best match found.
 	*By default, analysis is limited to the first 100,000 sequences in each file, and reads over 75bp are truncated to 50bp for this analysis.*
 - **Adapter Content:** Indicates the cumulative percentage of the library showing each of the adapter sequences at every position.
 FastQC includes adapters from Illumina, Nextera, and Solid.